 This post may contain affiliate links.

 It’s always fun to do a little bit of holiday learning and today I have a Halloween STEM activity to share with you.
 These cute halloween paper circuits are simple to make.
-Even my 7-year-old could follow along and make it!
+This is a simple electronic circuit that even kids can create!
+My 7-year-old could follow along and make it!
 We made a jack-o-lantern, a spider and a ghost with glowing eyes.
+(See also my Conductive Paint Circuits!)

 How to Make the Halloween Paper Circuits: